Data4Democracy/ethics-resources/README.md

 After that, seven groups of work, formed by volunteers are doing an in-depth discussion of each topic area.
 Each group is meeting once every 2 weeks, for 1 to 2 hours each time to convey these analysis.
 Finally, a selected group of advisors will review the notes and gives feedback.

-The aim is to have a draft version by February 6th to be presented at the Data for Good Exchange celebrated in San Francisco ([D4GX](https://www.bloomberg.com/company/d4gx/))
+The aim was to have a draft version by February 6th to be presented at the Data for Good Exchange celebrated in San Francisco ([D4GX](https://www.bloomberg.com/company/d4gx/))

 The topic areas that the volunteers are discussing are:
 - Data Ownership and Provenance